 One well-known cyberattack happened in 2017 using the WannaCry ransomware.
 Although the attacks were not targeted, they were orchestrated in such a way that hundreds of thousands of PCs got infected in a short time.
 The cybercriminals used a backdoor in older Windows systems to this end.
 This was originally discovered by the US intelligence agency NSA but not immediately disclosed.
 Computers not running an installation of a recently published security patch were affected.

 The attackers used this exploit to inject malware, which encrypted all data.
 Users could no longer use their systems.
 Instead, they were shown a message asking them to pay $300 in bitcoin.
-Although numerous security experts advised against paying the ransom, the criminals managed to capture over $130,000 in cryptocurrency.
+Although numerous security experts advised against paying the ransom, the criminals managed to extort over $130,000 in cryptocurrency.

 Project Chanology

-In recent years, hacker group “Anonymous” has repeatedly caused a stir.
+In recent years, hacker group Anonymous has repeatedly caused a stir.
 One attack by the group concerned Scientology.
 In 2007, the organization banned an interview with famous member Tom Cruise.
 Anonymous activists considered this a form of censorship and announced retaliatory strikes via video message.

 Shortly thereafter, the hackers began overloading Scientology’s servers with DDoS attacks.
 This allowed the attackers to paralyze the website for a short time to disrupt the organization’s activities.
 They also sent countless faxes and made prank calls.
 After the initial illegal digital attacks on Scientology, activism shifted to legal protests outside the organization’s branches.